carrot-kpi/monorepo/packages/frontend/CONTRIBUTING.md

 ## Running modes

-The frontend supports 3 different running modes: **dev**, **staging** and **standard**.
+The frontend supports 3 different running modes: **dev**, **staging** and **production**.

-In standard mode the frontend will behave exactly as it would in production, and fetch templates data directly from the blockchain (or the subgraph if not in decentralization mode) and in the case of templates from decentralized storage option, directly using the CIDs specified on-chain in the manager contracts.
+In production mode the frontend will fetch templates data directly from the blockchain (or the subgraph if not in decentralization mode) and in the case of templates from decentralized storage option, directly using the CIDs specified on-chain in the manager contracts.
 This should in general result in a stabler experience, as only stable templates should be allowed to reach the on-chain state.

-Optionally, templates can also specify a `stagingURL` key in their `base.json` specification file.
-When the frontend is running in staging mode the template's federated modules (both **page** and **creation form**) will be loaded from that URL instead of the on-chain specified decentralized storage CIDs.
+Optionally, templates can also specify a `previewUrl` key in their `base.json` specification file, that expects `development` and `staging` as sub-keys.
+When the frontend is running in staging or dev mode the template's federated modules (both **page** and **creation form**) will be loaded from that URL instead of the on-chain specified decentralized storage CIDs.

 This helps while testing out new features as it means that each template developer can potentially set up a CI flow to build the template's frontend at each commit and serve it through a static server (using services such as [**Vercel**](https://vercel.com/carrot-kpi) or [**Netlify**](https://www.netlify.com/) for example).
-It's then possible to add the hosting URL in the `base.json` file under the `stagingURL` key, and any host frontend instance running in staging mode will try to load the template's frontend from there instead of the IPFS CID specified on-chain (which, again, contains the latest **stable** and **Carrot Labs checked** version of the template at hand).
+It's then possible to add the hosting URL in the `base.json` file under the `previewUrl` key, and any host frontend instance running in staging or dev mode will try to load the template's frontend from there instead of the IPFS CID specified on-chain (which, again, contains the latest **stable** and **Carrot Labs checked** version of the template at hand).

-It's clear then that staging mode can be used to test out bleeding-edge features of Carrot that have reached a certain maturity stage but that are **not yet ready for production**.
+It's clear then that staging and dev modes can be used to test out bleeding-edge features of Carrot that have reached a certain maturity stage but that are **not yet ready for production**.

 > **Warning**: we recognize the risk that template developers could potentially
-> push malicious code in staging mode template builds, and as such the mode
+> push malicious code in staging or dev mode template builds, and as such the
-> itself is limited to only interact with testnets.
-Additionally, a warning will
+> mode itself is limited to only interact with testnets.
+Additionally, a warning
-> be visible while the frontend is running in staging mode encouraging the user
+> will be visible while the frontend is running in staging mode encouraging the
-> to excercise maximum caution.
+> user to excercise maximum caution.

 Dev mode is simply a flag that is set to true in the shared state.
 Its role is either to be read by templates or other libraries to tell them they can use dev